jameshills6502/IntegrityChecker/README.md

 # IntegrityChecker
-File integrity checker with backend database
+File integrity checker with backend MySQL database

+*WARNING* Database must be initialised before use, otherwise it won't work!